input-output-hk/essential-cardano-content/content/other/cardano-storage-block-by-block-how-this-child-grows.md

 For the record, the largest increase in one epoch was [epoch 335](https://cexplorer.io/epoch/335) and was 1,376 MB.

-In the days when cardano didn't have staking, the increase was about 10-20 MB per epoch.
+In the days when Cardano didn't have staking, the increase was about 10-20 MB per epoch.

 All blocks together have actually size 85,486 MB.